 Our Green Impact environmental accreditation scheme enables staff and students to improve sustainability in their office, department, lab or college.
 Colleagues work together to complete a set of objectives and depending on their success they can receive a bronze, silver or gold award at the end of the year.
 Over 3,000 sustainable actions have been completed so far by over 50 teams across the University.
 The project was established by the National Union of Students several years ago and more than 60 universities participate currently.

-We encourage people to walk and cycle around Oxford to reduce air pollution, carbon emissions and traffic congestion.
-The OXONBIKE scheme, of which the University is a key partner, allows people to hire pedal or electric bikes from 13 self-service docking stations around the city, including four stations within its estate.
-We also provide bicycle loans, cycle training and a bike repair service to make cycling easier for University staff and fund the cycle maps produced by Cyclox.
+We encourage people to walk and cycle around Oxford to reduce air pollution, carbon emissions, and traffic congestion.
+We provide bicycle loans, cycle training and a bike repair service to make cycling easier for University staff and fund the cycle maps produced by Cyclox.

 In 2017 the University signed the Claudia Charter for Safer Cycling in Oxford and is working with the transport authorities to improve cycle routes on and off the University’s estate.
 Most recently, Oxford is one of six higher education institutions to pilot the National Union of Students UniCycle initiative, encouraging staff and students who are new to cycling to give it a go.